How to Sleep Better: Science-Backed Sleep Hacks to Wake Up Ready to Go

 You’ve likely been told over and over again that a good night’s rest equals eight hours of sleep.
 But research shows it’s not the number of hours you sleep that matters the most – it’s the quality of the hours you are getting.
 The largest sleep study ever conducted on 1.1 million people shows that it’s quality, not quantity, that matters most.
 The researchers found that participants who slept only six and a half hours a night lived longer than those who slept eight hours.
 It’s easy to conclude that you’ll live longer if you sleep for six and a half hours a night, but the reality is more complicated.
 It’s possible that the healthiest people simply need less sleep.
 And when you’re getting good-quality sleep, you likely need less of it.

 So how do you make sure that the sleep you’re getting is of the highest quality?
 Read on for science-backed sleep hacks to help you fall asleep faster and deepen the sleep that you’re already getting.
+Then, read our Sleep Solutions page to learn how Bulletproof can help you get more restful, effective sleep.

 7 science-backed sleep hacks to improve your sleep